l-thatcher/Biblio/README.md

 - right click on runner and click add file, add the googleservices.plist from the google-services_InfoPlist_podfile folder
 - in the Runner folder replace the info.plist with the one from the google-services_InfoPlist_podfile folder
 - replace the podfile that is in IOS with the one from the google-services_InfoPlist_podfile folder
+- run the project in android studio on an IOS simulator once, it will then work here or you can:
     - open an IOS simulator
     - run "flutter run" in the folder from terminal
     - the application will open in the connected simulator

 Chrome
 - set up flutter on your pc